 - The style hooks automatically generated by parsing files for example.dtx, example.sty, example.drv and example.bib all clash.
 Bad.
-Clash with hand-written style hooks should be removed by dialect discrimination to be checked. - $C{-}c$ ' should always stay in the current window, also when it finds a new file. - Do not overwrite emacs warnings about existing auto-save files when loading a new file. - Maybe the regexp for matching a TeX symbol during parsing should be '"\\\\\([a-zA-Z]+\\].\\)"' - '<thiemann@informatik.uni-tuebingen.de>' Peter Thiemann. - $\bullet~\mathrm{AUCT}{\!E\!}\!X$ should not parse verbatim environments. - Make ''' check for math context in LaTeX-math-mode. and simply self insert if not in a math context. - Make TeX-insert-dollar more robust.
-Currently it can be fooled by '\mbox''es and escaped double dollar for example.
+Clash with hand-written style hooks should be removed by dialect discrimination to be checked. - C-c 'should always stay in the current window, also when it finds a new file. - Do not overwrite emacs warnings about existing auto-save files when loading a new file. - Maybe the regexp for matching a TeX symbol during parsing should be '"\\\\([a-zA-Z]+\\|.\\)"'- '<thiemann@informatik.uni-tuebingen.de>' Peter Thiemann. - AUCTEX should not parse verbatim environments. - Make "' check for math context in LaTeX-math-mode. and simply self insert if not in a math context. - Make TeX-insert-dollar more robust.
+Currently it can be fooled by '\mbox''es and escaped double dollar for example. - Correct indentation for tabular, tabbing, table, math, and array environments.